1up-dev/multimario-stats/commands.md

 #### !extrachannels
 + View the list of extra channels where the bot is currently active.
 #### !clearstats
-+ ⚠️ Set the score of all racers to 0 and the status of all racers to "live".
++ Set the score of all racers to 0 and the status of all racers to "live".
++ This will delete all the stats permanently, so be careful when using it.
 #### !removeracer [twitch_username]
 + Remove `[twitch_username]` from the stats stream manually without changing the Google sheet (Useful if there is a nearly-blank last page with only no-shows on it, and you want to remove those racers from the stream but not from the Google sheet).
 If `!fetchracers` is run after doing this, it will add the racer back onto the stream.
 #### !mmkill
-+ ⚠️ Close the stats program and bot permanently.
-If the program is unable to stop the stream, the stream will be stuck live with a blank screen until the host restarts the program or stops the stream.
++ Close the stats program and bot permanently.
++ ⚠️ **Warning**: If the program is unable to stop the stream, the stream will be stuck live with a blank screen until the host restarts the program or stops the stream.